astronomer/docs/astro/first-DAG-github-actions.md

 13. Click **Run workflow**.

-This automatically deploys the example DAGs to your Deployment.
+This automatically deploys the example DAGs in your Astro project to your Deployment.

 ## Step 4: Run your DAG in Airflow